maha0134/maha0134/README.md

 # **Akshay Mahajan** 🚀

-**iOS Developer | Flutter | React.js**
+**Native iOS Developer**
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Profile-blue)](https://www.linkedin.com/in/akshay-mahajan-1b5508188/)

 ---

 ## 👋 About Me

-I’m a Mobile Developer focused on building **production-ready iOS apps** using **SwiftUI**, **Firebase**, and modern Apple frameworks.
-I’ve delivered client apps end-to-end, contributed to real-world Flutter and React projects, and enjoy working on products that combine clean UI, scalability, and great user experience.
+I’m a native iOS Developer focused on building **production-ready iOS apps** using **SwiftUI**, **Firebase**, and modern Apple frameworks.
+I have experience building native iOS apps from scratch for clients.
+I have also contributed to real-world Flutter and React projects, and enjoy working on products that combine clean UI, scalability, and great user experience.

 Check out my medium article [The Ideal TabView Behaviour With SwiftUI Navigation Stack](https://medium.com/better-programming/swiftui-navigation-stack-and-ideal-tab-view-behaviour-e514cc41a029)